Covering a set of line segments with a few squares: Problem 3 for k=2 : A Longest 2-Coverable Subtrajectory

-\begin{lemma} Given a trajectory with $n$ vertices, one can compute all upper envelope events in $O(n\alpha(n) \log^2 n)$ time. \end{lemma}

-\begin{proof} We begin with a preprocessing step.
+\begin{lemma} Given a trajectory with $n$ vertices, one can compute all upper envelope events in $O(n\alpha(n) \log^2 n)$ time. \end{lemma} \begin{proof} We begin with a preprocessing step.
 We compute a set $S$ of all vertex events, reach events, and bounding box events of $\mathcal{T}$.
-Since there is one reach event per vertex there are $O(n)$ reach events, and combined with Appendix~\ref{apx:upper_envelope_f}, this means that $S$ has size $O(n)$.
+Since there is one reach event per vertex there are $O(n)$ reach events, and combined with Lemma~\ref{lem:upper_envelope_f}, this means that $S$ has size $O(n)$.

 The set $S$ has three properties.
 The first property is that between any two consecutive events~$s_i$ and~$s_{i+1}$, the trajectory $\mathcal{T}$ is a straight segment, since all vertices of $\mathcal{T}$ are in $S$.
-The second property is that for the set of points $p \in [s_i, s_{i+1}]$, their set of reaches $\{r(p): p \in [s_i, s_{i+1}]\}$ must lie on a straight segment of $\mathcal{T}$.
+The second property is that for the set of points $p \in \T[s_i, s_{i+1}]$, their set of reaches $\{r(p): p \in \T[s_i, s_{i+1}]\}$ must lie on a straight segment of $\mathcal{T}$.
 The reason for this is that if there were a vertex strictly between $r(s_i)$ and $r(s_{i+1})$, then there would be a (reach) event between~$s_i$ and~$s_{i+1}$, contradicting the fact that~$s_i$ and~$s_{i+1}$ are consecutive.
-Finally, the third property is that, supposing~$s_i$ is the leftmost point on the subtrajectory $\mathcal{T}[s_i, r(s_i)]$, then for any $p \in [s_i, s_{i+1}]$, $p$ is the leftmost point on the subtrajectory $\mathcal{T}[p, r(p)]$.
+Finally, the third property is that, supposing~$s_i$ is the leftmost point on the subtrajectory $\mathcal{T}[s_i, r(s_i)]$, then for any $p \in \T[s_i, s_{i+1}]$, $p$ is the leftmost point on the subtrajectory $\mathcal{T}[p, r(p)]$.
 The reason for this is that if there were $p$ that had a vertex $v$ to the left of $p$, then there would be a bounding box event strictly between~$s_i$ and~$s_{i+1}$.

 Next, we extend these properties of $S$ to properties of upper envelope events that are between~$s_i$ and~$s_{i+1}$.
-Let~$v_i$ and~$v_j$ be the first and last vertices of $\mathcal{T}[p, r(p)]$ for some point $p \in [s_i, s_{i+1}]$.
+Let~$v_i$ and~$v_j$ be the first and last vertices of $\mathcal{T}[p, r(p)]$ for some point $p \in \T[s_i, s_{i+1}]$.
 As a consequence of the first two properties of set $S$, the vertices~$v_i$ and~$v_j$ are the same regardless of our choice of point $p$.
 Now suppose that $p$ is an upper envelope event.
 This means that $p$ is to the left of all vertices on the subtrajectory $\mathcal{T}[v_i, v_j]$.
 As a consequence of the third property of set $S$, both~$s_i$ and~$s_{i+1}$ have $x$-coordinate less than or equal to the $x$-coordinate of all vertices of the subtrajectory $\mathcal{T}[v_i, v_j]$.